MartinTichovsky/cypress-interceptor/README.md

 __Important__

-It is crutial to call [`cy.resetInterceptorWatch()`](#cyresetinterceptorwatch) before an action that should trigger a request you want to wait for, or pass an action that should trigger the request as the first argument.
+It is crucial to call [`cy.resetInterceptorWatch()`](#cyresetinterceptorwatch) before an action that should trigger a request you want to wait for, or pass an action that should trigger the request as the first argument.
 The reason is that there may be a chain of requests preventing the one you want to wait for from being processed.
 More details below.

 ### Examples